-You may exchange another Custodial Account and/or Annuity Contract issued under Tax Code Section 403(b) into this Plan as long as the exchange otherwise meets the Internal Revenue Service's rules governing such transactions and is in accordance with the Plan's provisions.
+You may exchange another Custodial Account and/or Annuity Contract issued under Tax Code Section 403(b) into this Plan if the exchange otherwise meets the Internal Revenue Service's rules governing such transactions and is in accordance with the Plan's provisions.
 Exchanges into the Plan may be made only to accounts issued by Contract Providers.